LauraEmms/HOMEWORK---LAURA/README.md

 g).
 For customers to see any available discount options or exclusive offers on particular items
 <br>

 h).
-Email notification of order with live/realtime-tracker
+Email notification sent to the cutomer, including a live/realtime-tracker with estimated arrival for home deliveries
 <br>

 i).
-Time-out period/pop up to show when restaurant is closed, or is no longer serving during busy periods
+Time-out period/a pop up to show when restaurant is closed, or is no longer serving during busy periods
 <br>

 j).
-Pop up to show when user takes too long to input bank/card details, and page has timed out
+Pop up to show when user takes too long to input bank/card details, and the page has timed out
 <br>
 <br>

 **COMMON PROBLEMS (EDGE CASES LIKE APP CAPACITY, ETC)**
 <br>

 a).
-How are menu items displayed when they are out of stock?
+How are menu items updated when they are out of stock?
 How will app be updated in timely manner to prevent customer from ordering item that is no longer in stock
 <br>

 b).
-Restaurant only open between certain hours: need to know opening time and closing time of restaurant.
+The restaurant will only be open between certain hours: as such, we will need to know opening time and closing time of restaurant.
 How will the app decline orders from customers who are trying to place orders during out-of-hours?
 <br>

 c).
 How will the app handle bounces if a customers' payment method fails?
 <br>

 d).
 How will the app ensure that no duplicate orders are made?
-E.g., what will be the prevention methods in place to prevent user submitting same order accidentally due to slow page load, and thus payment being taken twice?
+E.g., what prevention methods will be put in place to prevent the user from submitting the same order accidentally due to slow page load, and thus payment being taken twice?
 <br>

 e).
-Capacity: how many people can app accept orders from at any one time?
-What is the absolute limit before the app or server crashes?
+Capacity: how many people can the app accept orders from at any one time?
+What is the absolute limit before the app/server crashes?
 And how will app save/recover information in the case that it does crash?
 <br>

 f).
 How will app comply with GDPR?
 For example, how will customers' sensitive information like address and bank details be protected?
 And how will information be safely stored and discarded when no longer required?